 Red Pencil Conferences

 After a four-year hiatus, the Red Pencil conference returned with a new spring date and a new location that provided space for more sessions and attendees.
 The 2023 theme, Seasons of an Editing Career, highlighted the conference’s focus on providing engaging, useful content for editors at all stages of their professional journeys.
-Red Pencil offers a rare in-person opportunity to learn from peers, socialize with colleagues, and engage with exhibitors, so we hope you were able to join us.
+As always, Red Pencil offered an in-person opportunity to learn from peers, socialize with colleagues, and engage with exhibitors.

 Red Pencil 2023: Seasons of an Editing Career was held on May 6, 2023, at Lynnwood Event Center in Lynnwood, WA, and featured a keynote presentation by Amy J. Schneider, owner of Featherschneider Editorial Services (featherschneider.com) and author of the brand-new Chicago Guide to Copyediting Fiction.

-For the first time this year the conference was open to virtual as well as in-person attendees, with a live stream of main room sessions during the day of the conference and recorded videos of all but one session available after, along with scheduled online events to facilitate networking and expand on conference topics.
+For the first time in 2023 the conference was open to virtual as well as in-person attendees, with a live stream of main room sessions during the day of the conference and recorded videos of all but one session available after, along with scheduled online events to facilitate networking and expand on conference topics.
 We also held a newcomers meetup before the main conference began.

 The Guild’s conference scholarship, again funded in part by generous donations from members, allowed us to facilitate attendance by editors connected to communities currently underrepresented in the Northwest Editors Guild, those attending the conference for the first time, and those who would find the cost of registration a significant barrier to attending.